cofinalsubnets/lisa/readme.md

 - useful i/o
 - namespaces / module system

-the compiler still lacks several basic features:
+the bootstrap compiler isn't fully ported to lips yet, and it lacks several basic features that should be in the final
+version:
 - control flow analysis
 - dead code elimination
 - beta reduction (inlining)
 - delta reduction (constant folding)
 - a real type system
-- native code generation

 the memory manager is very simple and might benefit from these
 improvements: